1) What is the turnaround time for the conversion service?

 6) Do you charge per tape, or by DVD?

 Our pricing is based on the number of tapes submitted for transfer but we can consolidate multiple tapes onto a single disc.
-Five cassettes of video can be put onto one DVD at a cost of $50.
+Five cassettes of video could be put onto one DVD if time limits permit at a cost of $75.

 7) Can I send in damaged video cassettes?